hawk/lux/doc/lux.md

 **\[doc\]**
   ...
 **\[enddoc\]**
-Multi line documentation, typically to be used first in the script.
+Multi-line documentation, typically to be used first in the script.
 The first line is regarded as a one line summary (on level 1) and the remaining lines on next level (2).
 Third line must be preceded by empty line.